-Per the NIH GDS Policy, informed consent documents for prospective data collection after January 25, 2015 should state what data types will be shared (e.g., genomic, phenotype, health information, etc.), for what purposes (e.g., general research use, disease-specific research use, etc.), and whether sharing will occur through open (unrestricted) or controlled access databases (or an approved alternative sharing plan).
+Per the NIH GDS Policy, informed consent documents for prospective data collection for studies started after January 25, 2015 (the NIH GDS Policy effective date) should state what data types will be shared (e.g., genomic, phenotype, health information, etc.), for what purposes (e.g., General Research Use, Disease-Specific research use, etc.), and whether sharing will occur through open (unrestricted) or controlled access databases (or via an approved alternative sharing plan).

-This and other information that NIH expects to be conveyed in documents obtaining explicit consent for future research use and broad data sharing are defined in the NIH Guidance on Consent for Future Research Use and Broad Sharing of Human Genomic and Phenotypic Data Subject to the NIH Genomic Data Sharing Policy.
-These expectations also apply to data to be produced from cell lines or clinically derived samples that are generated after January 25, 2015.
+Information that NIH expects to be conveyed in informed consent documents are defined in the NIH Guidance on Consent for Future Research Use and Broad Sharing of Human Genomic and Phenotypic Data Subject to the NIH Genomic Data Sharing Policy.

-Whenever possible, NHGRI strongly encourages studies involving human data to use data generated from sources with participant consent for unrestricted access or for general research uses through controlled access.
+NHGRI strongly encourages studies proposing to derive genomic data from human specimens and cell lines to obtain participant consent for General Research Use through controlled-access or for unrestricted access.
 Similarly, consent language should avoid restrictions on the types of users who may access the data.
 NHGRI acknowledges that this will not always be possible or appropriate.
-In addition, individual participants who do not consent to future use or broad data sharing may still participate in the primary study, if consistent with study design.
+In addition, individual participants who do not consent to future research use or broad sharing of their data (i.e., submission of their data to a publicly accessible data repository) may still participate in the primary study, if consistent with study design.

 For more in-depth discussion of principles and best practices for drafting informed consent documents for genomics research, see the NHGRI Informed Consent Resource.